 A professor wants to compare the grades of students who attended live lectures vs video-taped lectures.
-Scores of students attending video lectures is in column A; live lectures in column B.
+The scores of students attending video lectures are in column A; those attending live lectures are in column B.

 - Input the data for Sample 1 (Video Taped Lectures) into column A and the data for Sample 2 (Live Lectures) into column B.

-- QI Macros will also interpret the results for you.
-Cell F7 indicates that we cannot reject the null hypothesis.
+- QI Macros will also interpret the results for you in cell F:17.

-Interpreting the Mann Whitney Test Results: Since p (0.758) is greater than alpha (0.05) we cannot reject the null hypothesis that video instruction is as good as live instruction.
+QI Macros template interprets the results for you in cell F17.
+Since p (0.758) is greater than alpha (0.05) we cannot reject the null hypothesis that video instruction is as good as live instruction.

 Tip: As you enter additional rows of data in columns A and B, the formulas in columns C and D should be automatically extended.
 If they do not extend, you can extend them yourself using copy and paste.

 NOTE: If p < 0.05 you would Reject the Null Hypothesis.